Eddie Eagan

-Edward Patrick Francis Eagan (April 26, 1897 – June 14, 1967) was an American boxer and bobsledder who is notable as being the only person to win a gold medal at both the Summer and Winter Olympic Games in different disciplines.
-Eagan won his summer gold in boxing and his winter gold in four-man bobsled.
-Finally, Eagan is one of the few athletes who have competed in both the Summer and Winter Olympic games.
+Edward Patrick Francis Eagan (April 26, 1897 – June 14, 1967) was an American athlete who won a gold medal as a light-heavyweight boxer at the 1920 Summer Olympics and a gold medal in four-man bobsled at the 1932 Winter Olympics.
+Few athletes have competed in both the Summer and Winter Olympic games; Eagan is the only one to have won gold in each in different events.